“I am large.” Walt Whitman wrote, in Song of Myself. “I contain multitudes.“

 She wrote in large, flowing, cursive letters across both sides of the paper.
 I did not; I was seven.

-By age twelve, I had created and was “publishing” a science class newsletter—on a mimeograph machine.
-There were stints as an editor and a columnist on my high school newspaper and again on my college newspaper.
+By age twelve, I was “publishing” a science class newsletter—on a mimeograph machine.
+Yes, that was the era.
+Then there were stints as an editor and a columnist on my high school newspaper and again on my college newspaper.

-But as much as I suffered for nearly forty years, my stuttering led directly to my first published book, a dream of mine since grade school.
+As much as I suffered for nearly forty years, my stuttering led directly to my first published book.
 The co-authored textbook (with C.W.
 Starkweather), Stuttering, [from the Pro-Ed series on Communication Disorders] was included in Choice Magazine’s “Best Textbooks of 1997” list, the first in its field to win this award.

-My weekly blog, And So It Goes, currently explores the interface of culture, curiosity, and civility and offers a chance to take a closer look — some say to chew on what we’ve been swallowing whole — at one’s own culture and, in doing so, come to appreciate it anew or work to change it.
+My weekly blog, And So It Goes, takes the majority of my writing hours and is currently exploring the interface of culture, curiosity, and civility and offers a chance to take a closer look — some say to chew on what we’ve been swallowing whole — at one’s own culture and, in doing so, come to appreciate it anew or work to change it.
 The choice is ours.

 I married right out of college, raised two sons in a midwest Ladies Home Journal life, and became a professional fundraiser.
 After twenty-three years, I headed back east to a job in fundraising at the University of Pennsylvania and a new life.

-I left my alumni relations job at Penn, graduated as a “Certified Gestalt psychotherapist” from the Pennsylvania Gestalt Center and hung my shingle from my West Philadelphia home, and married my best friend.
+I left fundraising and the University of Pennsylvania for medical reasons, graduated as a “Certified Gestalt psychotherapist” from the Pennsylvania Gestalt Center, hung my shingle from my West Philadelphia home, and married my best friend.